-- B-9 Select two shipments, in different quarters of the investigation period, and provide a complete set of all of the documentation related to the export sale.
-For example: - the importer's purchase order, order confirmation, and contract of sale; - commercial invoice; - bill of lading, export permit; - freight invoices in relation to movement of the goods from factory to Australia, including inland freight contract; - marine insurance expenses; and - letter of credit, and bank documentation, proving payment.
+- B-9 Tony & Linda Select two shipments, in different quarters of the review period, and provide a complete set of all of the documentation related to the export sale.
+For example: we only have one shipment at the period under review. - the importer's purchase order, order confirmation, and contract of sale; - commercial invoice; - bill of lading, export permit; - freight invoices in relation to movement of the goods from factory to Australia, including inland freight contract; - marine insurance expenses; and - letter of credit, and bank documentation, proving payment.